juandebravo/juandebravo.github.com/_posts/2025-04-12-configure-mcp-server-with-asdf.md

 Let's break down the important parts of this configuration:

 1. **Environment Variables**:
-   - `PATH`: Includes the asdf shims directory first, ensuring that asdf-managed executables are found before system ones
+   - `PATH`: Includes the asdf shims directory first, ensuring that asdf-managed executables are found before system ones.
-   - `ASDF_DIR`: Points to your asdf installation directory
+   - `ASDF_DIR`: Points to your asdf installation directory.
-   - `ASDF_DATA_DIR`: Specifies where asdf stores its data
+   - `ASDF_DATA_DIR`: Specifies where asdf stores its data.
-   - `ASDF_NODEJS_VERSION`: Explicitly sets the Node.js version to use
+   - `ASDF_NODEJS_VERSION`: Explicitly sets the Node.js version to use.

 2. **Command Configuration**:
-   - `command`: Set to "node" to use the Node.js executable
+   - `command`: Set to "node" to use the Node.js executable.
-   - `args`: Contains the path to your Node.js application's entry point
+   - `args`: Contains the path to your Node.js application's entry point.

 ## Why This Works